super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

 #### Backtrack

-Backtrack strategies are the most complicated to understand or at least to implement correctly.
+> — Backtrack strategies are more complicated to understand or at least to implement correctly.

 ##### Chronological Backtrack

-The simplest backtrack strategy is the chronological one: Take the latest assigned slot and give it another value.
+The simplest backtrack strategy is the chronological one: Take the slot assigned last and give it another value.

 However, such a strategy may: